aparekh02/qSODE/README.md

 ## Acknowledgments

+- Anthropic for Claude API powering the multi-agent system
-- IBM Qiskit team for quantum computing framework
+- IBM Qiskit team for the quantum computing framework
 - PyTorch team for differentiable ODE solvers
 - USDA for soil classification data